 His research interests encompass the forecast and modelling of the performance of elite and age-group athletes, notably in time-based sports.
 He is serving as Science and Technology consultant for the Portuguese Olympic Committee, board member for the Portuguese Swimming Federation, member of the sub-committee for Events and Development at FINA, the world swimming governing body.

 Tiago Barbosa is the biomechananist of Mário Trindade, Paralympics finalist and European champion in wheelchair sprinting events.
-He also serves in several editorial boards of peer-review journals, including Plos One (academic editor), Frontiers in Sports and Active Living (associate editor) and Sports Medicine International Open (editor-in-chief).
+He also serves in several editorial boards of peer-review journals.

 Associate Professor of Physical Therapy in the School of Rehabilitation Science, University of Saskatchewan, Canada; Teaching and research interests in strength training and high-intensity training with rehabilitation implications; Founder of The Strength Jedi, an educational company providing online continuing education resources for health and fitness professionals and on-site strength and conditioning for older adults, post-rehabilitation, and general health.